-That’s because learning a foreign language is one of the most exciting and rewarding things anyone could hope to do in college.
-Aside from there being tons of benefits to being bilingual, knowing a second language can actually help you land a dream job after you graduate.
+Aside from the tons of benefits to being bilingual, knowing a second language can actually help you land a job after you graduate.

-And whether you’re going to one of the best American universities to learn a foreign language, taking classes at your local college or learning online in your PJs, there are plenty of options out there to earn a degree in a foreign language.
+And whether you’re attending one of the best American universities to learn a foreign language or learning online in your PJs, there are plenty of options out there to earn a foreign language degree.

-So if you’re thinking of embarking on the journey of a lifetime by studying a foreign language in college, here’s what you need to know.
+So if you’re thinking of studying a foreign language in college, here’s what you need to know.

 What Can You Do with a Degree in a Foreign Language?

-When you study a foreign language, there are plenty of directions you could take your skills in the future because there are some great jobs for language majors out there.
-However, here are a few fields where language skills are particularly useful:
+There are plenty of great opportunities and jobs for language majors out there.
+However, here are a few fields where language skills and a foreign language degree are particularly useful:

 With a global economy, a firm mastery of any language can be useful in the business world.